RuggeroCadamuroITA/VESC--ESP-UART-Comunication/README.md

 * **BLE WITH ESP32:** [https://github.com/A-Emile/VescBLEBridge](https://github.com/A-Emile/VescBLEBridge) -  Offers a foundation and inspiration for establishing Bluetooth Low Energy (BLE) communication between the ESP32 and other devices, potentially for VESC control or data logging.
 * **VESC LCD EXAMPLE:** [https://github.com/TomStanton/VESC_LCD_EBIKE/tree/master](https://github.com/TomStanton/VESC_LCD_EBIKE/tree/master) - Provides valuable examples and insights into VESC data handling and display, which may be relevant for data processing and visualization in this project.

+**Acknowledgements:**

+I would like to express my sincere gratitude to the authors and contributors of the following libraries and codebases, without whom this project would not have been possible:

+* **VESCtoUART:**  Thank you to **SolidGeek** for developing and maintaining the VESCtoUART library.
+This library has been instrumental in simplifying the complex task of UART communication with VESC controllers and has been a cornerstone of this project.
+* **SimpleKalmanFilter:**  Many thanks to **denyssene** for creating the SimpleKalmanFilter library.
+This efficient and easy-to-use Kalman Filter implementation has been invaluable for potentially improving the accuracy and stability of sensor data within this project.
+* **BLE WITH ESP32:**  I extend my appreciation to **A-Emile** for the BLE WITH ESP32 codebase.
+This project provided crucial inspiration and a starting point for implementing Bluetooth Low Energy communication, guiding the development of the Bluetooth functionality in this project.
+* **VESC LCD EXAMPLE:**  Thank you to **TomStanton** for the VESC LCD EXAMPLE code.
+This example provided valuable insights and practical guidance on handling and displaying VESC data, which has been very helpful in understanding VESC data structures and processing techniques.

+Your work is greatly appreciated by the open-source community and has significantly facilitated the development of this project.

 **Author:** Ruggero Cadamuro

 **License:**